 In general, outpatient care received outside of the Yale Health network of health care clinicians and facilities is not covered under Yale Health.
-The two exceptions to this are outpatient care received for an emergency or urgent condition (see the section Emergency Care Coverage in the Member Coverage Booklet for a full explanation) and care that has been arranged by a Yale Health clinician and approved in advance by the Care Coordination Department.
+The two exceptions to this are outpatient care received for an emergency or urgent condition (see the section Emergency Care Coverage in the Member Coverage Booklet for a full explanation) and care that has been arranged by a Yale Health clinician and approved in advance by the Referrals Department.

 Frequently Asked Questions